 “You are demanding that (BRG) blindly sanctions the sale of . . .
 Pegasus . . . to elevated risk customers without a thorough governance review,” BRG attorneys apparently wrote in December.
 “Please note that in no circumstance is (BRG) prepared to do so.”

 Are we to assume that NSO is having trouble being profitable without selling its services to some of the worst governments on the planet?
-Some might look at that situation and consider changing their business strategy to one that doesn’t require scandal-prone authoritarians as prime clientele.
+Some might look at that situation and consider changing their business strategy to one that doesn’t require scandal-prone buyers as their prime clientele.

 It’s not just lawsuits and controversy causing NSO trouble, however.
 The spyware vendor has faced increased financial difficulties ever since it was effectively blacklisted by the U.S. government last fall.